 How can teachers in the future ensure that submitted essays are not simply a product of an LLM?

-- Perhaps universities should return to supervised essay writing in person? - Or any time a detection algorithm or a teacher accuses a text of being machinegenerated, the author should be invited to a face-to-face conversation to defend their authorship?
+- Perhaps universities will return to supervised essay writing in person. - Any time a detection algorithm or a teacher accuses a text to be machine-generated the author is invited to a face-to-face conversation to defend their authorship